 01

 With our co-ed Junior School and Sixth form, the changes we are making will be a gentle transition and for many of our students our transition activities to prepare them for the next year will run as normal.
-However, for our Senior School students we will run an extended programme of transition events throughout 2025/2026, which will include social events, shared talks and academic and sporting activities, focused on team building and familiarisation with the School site.
-Activities will be run co-educationally wherever practically possible to maximise opportunities for our Senior School students to reconnect and spend time together before they are based together full time.

 We will also run an extended programme of transition events for our P4-P6 students to prepare them for their move back to our Ravelston site.